bgoonz/docs-collection/github/communities/documenting-your-project-with-wikis/about-wikis.md

 ---
 title: About wikis
-intro: 'You can host documentation for your repository in a wiki, so that others can use and contribute to your project.'
+intro: "You can host documentation for your repository in a wiki, so that others can use and contribute to your project."
 redirect_from:
   - /articles/about-github-wikis/
   - /articles/about-wikis
   - /github/building-a-strong-community/about-wikis
-product: '{% data reusables.gated-features.wikis %}'
+product: "{% data reusables.gated-features.wikis %}"
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - Community
 ---

 Every {% data variables.product.product_name %} repository comes equipped with a section for hosting documentation, called a wiki.
 You can use your repository's wiki to share long-form content about your project, such as how to use it, how you designed it, or its core principles.
 A README file quickly tells what your project can do, while you can use a wiki to provide additional documentation.
 For more information, see "[About READMEs](/articles/about-readmes)."

 With wikis, you can write content just like everywhere else on {% data variables.product.product_name %}.
 For more information, see "[Getting started with writing and formatting on {% data variables.product.prodname_dotcom %}](/articles/getting-started-with-writing-and-formatting-on-github)."
 We use [our open-source Markup library](https://github.com/github/markup) to convert different formats into HTML, so you can choose to write in Markdown or any other supported format.